paultibbetts/dev/docs/src/content/docs/runs/system.md

 via [the installer](https://go.dev/doc/install)

-Most of my new code is written in go.
+Most of my new code is written in Go.

 ### Node.js